 Address: Jl.
 Pantai Balangan No.54, Jimbaran, Kec.
 Kuta Sel., Kabupaten Badung, Bali 80361, Indonesia

 On your way to Uluwatu Temple, you should drive through New Kuta Golf if you are on a scooter.
 The roads here a new and very wide and there is next to no traffic.
-It’s a great spot to practise riding a scooter if you’re a beginner or take some photos.
+It’s a great spot to practise riding a scooter if you’re a beginner as well as to take some photos.

 Once you arrive at the temple you’ll find yourself in a different world.
 This is one of Bali’s most popular tourist attractions, especially for organised tour groups.
 You’ll be surrounded by other tourists.